🇪🇺 EU Data Privacy Compliance

 Do I need consent for every data processing activity?

-No. Consent is just one of six valid legal bases under GDPR.
-Processing is also lawful for: performance of a contract with the individual, compliance with a legal obligation, protection of vital interests, performance of a public task, and legitimate interests of the controller.
-Many B2B companies legitimately rely on legitimate interests or contract performance rather than consent, which avoids the operational burden of managing consent for every interaction.
+GDPR provides six legal bases for data processing, and consent is just one of them — contract performance, legitimate interests, legal obligation, vital interests, and public task are also valid bases.
+Many B2B companies legitimately rely on legitimate interests or contract performance rather than consent, which avoids the operational burden of managing opt-in consent for every data processing activity.

 What is a Record of Processing Activities (ROPA)?

-A written inventory of all data processing activities in your organization.
-Must include: what personal data you collect, for what purpose, on what legal basis, retention periods, who you share it with, and where it's transferred (including international transfers).
-Formally required for organizations with 250 or more employees, but practically required for any organization wanting to demonstrate GDPR compliance.
-Regulators frequently request ROPA during investigations.
+A Record of Processing Activities (ROPA) is a written inventory of all data processing activities in your organization — what personal data you collect, for what purpose, on what legal basis, retention periods, who you share it with, and international transfer mechanisms.
+Formally required for organizations with 250+ employees, but practically required for any organization facing a GDPR investigation, as regulators frequently request ROPA during enforcement inquiries.

 Related Tools from the Stack Network